-Arthur Grant works with Grant Kovacs Norell, a civil litigation firm focused on workplace law and advocacy in Vancouver, British Columbia.
+Arthur Grant works with Harris & Company LLP, a civil litigation firm focused on workplace law and advocacy in Vancouver, British Columbia.
 Raised in small towns around the province, Art attended University of British Columbia where he obtained his Bachelor of Science (Chemistry) in 1980.
 While attending UBC, Art joined the UBC Thunderbird Rowing Crew, rowing with the crew for four years, a sport he still loves and competes in today.

 Art and his family then returned to Vancouver where he has practised as a civil litigator ever since.
-He has co-authored The Canadian Law of Architecture and Engineering, 2nd ed. with Chief Justice McLachlin and Justice Wilfred Wallace.
+He has co-authored The Canadian Law of Architecture and Engineering, the 3rd ed. with Beverley McLachlin.
 He has acted as counsel and has appeared in every level of court, from Provincial Court to the Supreme Court of Canada.
 He has been the Chair or Co-Chair of the Constitutional Law and Civil Liberties Section of British Columbia.
-He has been on the national executive of the Constitutional Law and Human Rights Section of the Canadian Bar Association for over five years and is currently the immediate Past Chair of the national section.
-He is currently a member of the national Policy Committee for the Canadian Bar Association.
-He presently serves on the Canadian Bar Association – British Columbia Branch’s Access to Justice Committee and Equality and Diversity Committee.
-He has previously served two terms on the Judicial Advisory Committee and three terms on the Governmental Relations Committee.
+He has served on the national executive of the Constitutional Law and Human Rights Section of the Canadian Bar Association including as Chair, the national Policy Committee, and the national Access to Justice Subcommittee, and, provincially, on the Access to Justice Committee (including as Chair), the Equality and Diversity Committee, the Truth and Reconciliation Committee, the Judicial Advisory Committee and the Governmental Relations Committee.
 He is a member of the Canadian Bar Association’s Medical Assistance in Dying Committee.
-He also serves on the Legal Advisory Committee to Dying With Dignity Canada.
 He is a member of the Institute of Parliamentary and Political Law.
 He is also on the Board of Directors for Rowing BC.